Colin-b/pytest_httpx/README.md

 Matching is performed on the full URL, query parameters included.

+Order of parameters in the query string does not matter, however order of values do matter if the same parameter is provided more than once.

 #### Matching on HTTP method

 Use `method` parameter to specify the HTTP method (POST, PUT, DELETE, PATCH, HEAD) of the requests to retrieve.